Bhoovarahan-13/Student-Registration-form_FrontEnd/README.md

 ```

 ## How to Run

-1. Clone the repository.
-2. Open the project folder.
+1. Open the project folder.
-3. Open `index.html` in your browser or use Live Server.
+2. Open `index.html` in your browser or use Live Server.

-## Screenshots

-(Add screenshots here if required.)

 ## Author